electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/drivetrain/battery/_index.md

 - 204s2p - 340 cells - 614Volt nominal - 67AH cells
 - 216s2p - 360 cells - 650Volt nominal - 63AH cells

-Porsche Taycan have a version with smaller battery.
+Porsche Taycan, that uses same battery as Audi e-tron GT, have a version with smaller battery.
 It has a nominal voltage on 613 volt.
 Based on this we belive that Audi/Porsche will go for a 204s2p setup with 67AH prismatic cells.

 {{% children description="true" depth="1" %}}